EdisonAlzate/JournalApp/README.md

 # JournalApp

-Is an application created in React.js that allows you to enter and modify the information of a journal with the option of attaching an image and the date of creation of the note.
+It is an application created with Javascript in React.js that allows you to enter and modify the information of a diary, with the option of attaching an image and the date of creation of the note.

 # Used technology:
-Create React app, crud http api rest, React hooks, Redux, Router, Sass, authentication with Firebase, Git, GitHub
+Build the app with Javascript in React.js, crud http api rest, React hooks, Redux, Router, Sass, authenticate with Firebase, Git, GitHub

 # Getting Started with Create React App